NLO QCD corrections to exclusive electroproduction of quarkonium

-The renormalization scale in our evaluation is set to be equal to the factorization scale, the so called BLM scale \cite{BLM}, by which contributions from terms proportional to $\beta_0$ are eliminated.
+The renormalization scale in our evaluation is set to be equal to the factorization scale, by which contributions from terms proportional to $\beta_0 \ln\frac{\mu_R}{\mu_F}$ are eliminated (in $c_0$s of Eqs. (\ref{appeq1}) and (\ref{appeq2}) in the Appendix).
 The theoretical uncertainties are estimated by varying the values of quark mass and factorization scale.

-The imaginary parts of the amplitudes of $J/\psi$ electroproduction as function of $Q^2$ are shown in Figure \ref{Im}(a), where the perturbative convergence exhibits.
+The imaginary parts of the amplitudes in $J/\psi$ electroproduction as function of $Q^2$ are shown in Figure \ref{Im}(a), where the perturbative convergence exhibits.
 As $Q^2$ increases, the perturbative convergence is improved due to the increase of energy scale and the departure of small $x_B$ region.
 At large $Q^2$, say $Q^2 > 10$ GeV$^2$, the convergence manifests itself well.
-At low $Q^2$, the convergence is poor, especially at $Q^2 < 2$ GeV$^2$, where the full LO+NLO amplitude has opposite sign to the LO one.
-In the region $Q^2\approx 2$ GeV$^2$, the absolute value of LO+NLO amplitudes are very small, which will lead to small predicted cross section.
+At low $Q^2$, the convergence is poor, especially when $Q^2 < 2$ GeV$^2$, where the full LO+NLO amplitude has opposite sign to the LO one.
+In the region $Q^2\approx 2$ GeV$^2$, the absolute value of LO+NLO amplitudes are very small, and hence the cross section as well.